ABIDING PRESENCE LUTHERAN CHURCH

 How is Holy Communion served during the worship service?

-At the appropriate time in the worship service, the ushers will direct worshipers (one row at a time) to walk up to the front of the church where you can either stand or kneel to receive the bread and wine of communion.
-You will be offered two options.
-You will receive the bread first from a pastor or communion deacon.
-You may hold onto the bread and then dip it into the cup of wine that will follow the bread and eat the bread dipped in wine all at once (this is called "intinction").
-Or you may receive the bread first, eat it immediately, bypass the intinction cup, and instead drink the wine directly from the larger wine cup carried by a third person.
+At the appropriate time in the worship service, the ushers will direct worshipers (one section at a time) to walk up to the front of the church where you can either stand or kneel to receive the bread and wine of communion.
+Currently Communion is done by intinction (dipping); you will receive the bread dipped in wine from a pastor or communion deacon.
+You may also receive just the bread if you prefer, and gluten free wafers are also available - just let the communion assistant know.

 Young children who do not receive communion may come up with their parents or guardians and receive a spoken blessing from the pastor.